 Flying insects or microscopic parasites often plague the sheep in the summer months.
 Middle Eastern shepherds used a mixture of olive oil, sulfur, and spices to anoint the sheep overall and especially around the head to ward off these pests.
 (2)

 Jesus stated that the “anointing with the Holy Spirit” is synonymous with “Holy Spirit coming upon” someone (Luke 4:18.
 Luke 3:21-23).
 Furthermore, in the book of Acts, Luke identifies that this anointing with the Holy Spirit is what gave Jesus the power to do the works of God (Acts 10:38).
-It was God’s works done by Jesus that were the proof positive that God sent Him (John 5:36).
+God’s works done by Jesus were the proof positive that God sent Him (John 5:36).
 Furthermore, Jesus states that the Holy Spirit (1) will come upon us and give us the power to continue His works (Acts 1:8).
-These works are proofs and identifying seal to the World that Jesus has sent us (John 14:11,12).
+These works prove and identify to the World that Jesus has sent us (John 14:11,12).

 But it is God who establishes us together with you in Christ and who anointed us, who also sealed us and gave us the Spirit in our hearts as a down payment.
 (2 Corinthians 1:21–22 NET)